C. R. MacGillivray

 Calvin Ray MacGillivray (December 21, 1892 – April 1963) was an American football, basketball, and track and field coach.
 He served as the head football coach at New River State School—now known as West Virginia University Institute of Technology—in Montgomery, West Virginia in 1927 and at Lawrence Technological University in Southfield, Michigan in 1937.

 Early life and education

 McGillivray attended high school in Utah and college in the College of Wooster in Ohio.

 Coaching career

 MacGillivray began his coaching career at the high school level in Franklin and Oil City, Pennsylvania.
 He was hired physical director and athletic coach at New River State School—now known as West Virginia University Institute of Technology—in Montgomery, West Virginia in 1927.
-He served as the head football coach at New River State for tone season, in 1927, compiling a record of 0–6.
+He served as the head football coach at New River State for one season, in 1927, compiling a record of 0–6.